dark-teal-coder/t-traversy-data-vis-bokeh/README.md

 ## Repository Description

-This repository contains the code for generating an interactive horizontal bar chart displaying the highest horsepower cars in the world on an HTML page.
+This repository contains the code for generating an interactive horizontal bar chart displaying the highest horsepower cars in the world as an HTML page.

 ## Steps